 I recently purchased at the WPPI trade show a set of presets by Kubota which are really speeding up my work flow, I highly recommend them to anyone that prefers to spend time doing things like eating/sleeping versus editing images.
 You can find them at www.kubotaimagetools.com and I promise you, they will be worth your money.
 There are enough presets there to allow you to add all kinds of pretty effects to your images without ever stepping foot into Photoshop, and there are presets that will add just enough oomph to a photo that was great to begin with, without it looking over processed.
 Before I purchased the presets though, I would ordinarily adjust the contrast a little, add a little black clipping, and maybe mess with the clarity of the image a little bit, then move to the next one.
 Like I said, I don’t like to spend a lot of time in post process.
 If the picture needs a lot more work then that, I just throw it out and move on to the next one.
 Since I shot with a digital camera and I have a second shooter with me, chances are great that I have another similar shot that does not need as much adjustment.
 Also, as I am processing each image, I categorize it using a color label system within Lightroom, that way I can export them all into their own individual folders.

+Like I just mentioned, I like to export jpeg images into their individual folders so that I can easily rename them.
+I then burn cds, upload them into galleries on my Smugmug site and I am done.
 So there it is, my start to finish process.
 It is really hard to say exactly how long each wedding takes, since I have kids, and I get easily distracted by shiny things such as Facebook and leftover cake from the party the night before.